MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 A number of blocks is needed in the design in order to facilitate all this.
 In the following sections each block will be described in detail.
 The list of blocks are:
-* Header insertion - this discards packets with errors and inserts two bytes in front of the packet with the total byte length, see rx\_header.vhd.
+* Header insertion - this discards frames with errors and inserts two bytes in front of the frame with the total frame length, see rx\_header.vhd.
 * A fifo for crossing from the Ethernet clock domain to the CPU clock domain, see fifo.vhd.
 More about this in the next section.
 * An Rx DMA to write the data to the memory, including figuring out where in